 - remote peering connection (rpc)

 - A component that you can add to a DRG.
-It provides a path for private network traffic between your VCN and another VCN in a different region.
+It lets you peer one VCN with another VCN in a different region.
 For more information, see Remote VCN Peering (Across Regions).

 - route tables